 The NYCLU’s brief contends that the Fourth Amendment and the State Constitution prohibit the DA from seizing such a sweeping cache of private electronic communications, and that the gag order was an unconstitutional “prior restraint” on speech.

 “Facebook is right to stand up for its users' rights.
-When the government seeks sensitive information about us, it should use narrow means and be as transparent as possible,” said Alex Abdo, Staff Attorney, ACLU Speech, Privacy and Technology Project.
+When the government seeks sensitive information about us, it should use narrow means and be as transparent as possible,” said Alex Abdo, staff attorney at the ACLU Speech, Privacy and Technology Project.
 “If we have learned anything from Edward Snowden's disclosures, it is that we must be vigilant against secret and sweeping intrusions into our privacy.”